BenLiu983/Infant-Brand-Prediction/README.md

 # 5. Raw Data

-Note that the dataset has been modified and resamples due to the non-disclosure agreement, the time period is from 2019 to 2020.
+Note that the dataset has been modified and resamples due to the non-disclosure agreement.

+The following dataset is from different tables in the data lake and survey data, and the time period is from 2019 Jan to 2020 Dec.

 ![image](https://user-images.githubusercontent.com/64850893/135674163-5a02499b-76e9-4add-b6ee-68105cad432e.png)